wesgarland/niim/README.md

 | ctty                | Suspend the REPL and enter interactive termimal mode |

 #### Features
-*Interactive Terminal Mode*
+#####Interactive Terminal Mode
-This feature is the /raison d'être for this fork, as our team frequently finds itself needing to enter passphrases during our debugging sessions.
+This feature is the *raison d'être* for this fork, as our team frequently finds itself needing to enter passphrases during our debugging sessions.

 In this mode, the REPL is suspended and the debugger's stdin is fed to the attached process.
 If the attached